 Note: Ensure that you have set the Maximum trace file size (recommendation: 20MB) as well as the number of historical trace files (recommendation: 20) to an appropriate value.
 You can find those values at Servers > Application Servers > server_name > Diagnostic Trace Service.

 Collect the general troubleshooting information as described in Collect troubleshooting data for the IBM Business Process Manager products.

 - Describe the problem in detail

-- Can you say which database/data source has the issue?
+- Can you determine which database or data source has the issue?

 - Which database vendor and which version are you running?

 - Is the database located on another physical machine?